 Using redd abundance to detect changes in Bull Trout spawner abundance assumes redd counts are correlated with adult spawner abundance, and changes to redd abundance represent corresponding changes in population abundance.
-Kelt to redd ratios for the Chowade River (0.2) and Cypress Creek (0.8) were very low in 2023 for Chowade River and moderate for Cypress Creek.
-Average kelt to redd ratios from 2017 to 2023 were 1.03 (sd 0.67) for the Chowade River and 1.01 (sd 0.78) for Cypress Creek.
-These ratios are low relative to literature values from western North America (~1-4 spawners/redd; Howell and Sankovich 2012; Andrusak 2009; Al-Chokachy et al. 2005; Dunham et al. 2001).
-Clearly, the relationship between spawners, kelts, and redds in the Halfway River watershed is complex and undefined.
-Additional years of enumeration and assessments of spawner behaviour could help to inform these relationships, which are critical for understanding how changing redd abundance impact Bull Trout populations.
+Kelt to redd ratios for the Chowade River (0.7) and Cypress Creek (1.3) are low relative to literature values from western North America (~1-4 spawners/redd; Howell and Sankovich 2012; Andrusak 2009; Al-Chokachy et al. 2005; Dunham et al. 2001).
+Clearly, the relationship between spawners, kelts, and redds in the Halfway River watershed is complex.
+Additional years of enumeration and assessments of spawner behavior will help to inform these relationships, which are critical for understanding how changing redd abundance inform Bull Trout population trends.